 A writer uses different characters to evolve a story and convey his idea through their personality.
 Without characters and their development, the story cannot progress.
-Arthur Miller’s Death of a Salesman has characters which have become icons of themes and ideas they represent.
+Arthur Miller’s Death of a Salesman has characters that have become icons of themes and ideas they represent.
 Some of the major characters of Death of a Salesman have been analyzed below.

 Characters in Death of a Salesman